A topic from the subject of Safety Protocols in Chemistry.

 Chemicals

-• Use chemicals only as directed and keep them properly labeled and stored.
+• Use chemicals only as directed on the Safety Data Sheet (SDS).
+Keep them properly labeled and stored according to SDS recommendations.

-• Handle flammable or reactive chemicals with extreme caution.
+• Handle flammable or reactive chemicals with extreme caution in a designated fume hood, following all relevant safety procedures.

 Chemical Synthesis